Skip to Content

 A great fun, easy, and cheap souvenir from Belgium are bottle caps magnets.
 Every time you order a beer at a bar ask to keep the bottle cap.
 This is a great way to remember all the different beer you tried.

 Once your back home, buy some magnets, add a little padding and voila!
-Bottle cap magnets!
-Read my full DIY guide!
+Bottle cap magnets from the beer you tried in Belgium!

 souvenir-from-belgium